venkatesh-reddy679/Prometheus-alertmanager-project/README.md

 ***setting up the alerts***:

 1. create a rules.yml file in /etc/prometheus and give ownership to the user prometheus.
-Define the alert rules in the file using PromQL expresion language and when any alert expression evaluates to true, means any expression retuns a vector , then the a alert is triggered for each result vector. (refer to the rules.yml file in the git)
+Define the alert rules in the file using PromQL expresion language and when any alert expression evaluates to true, means any expression results in a vector , then the alert is triggered for each result vector. (refer to the rules.yml file in the git)

 Alerts can be in 3 differet states: